gregvan/ansible-rails/README.md

 - Define an environment variable named `SECRET_KEY_BASE` with a unique uuid value.
 - Deploy the application:
   - Precompile assets locally with `rake assets:precompile`.
   - BUT then unlike the upstream ansible-rails.. leave the rest up to Capistrano 3 as a typical 'cap production deploy'.
-It is slower for initial deploy for sure! but you make it back with subsequent deploments IMHO.
+It is slower for initial deploy for sure! but you make it back with subsequent deployments IMHO.

 ## Deploying